FlorianRuen/personal-notebook/002_install_nord_vpn_gui.md

 ### 4. Monitor the VPN Status

-For this, no existing library works very well, so I'm using the ConkyRC You can find all configuration here : [WORK IN PROGRESS]
+For this, no existing library works very well, so I'm using the ConkyRC You can find all configuration here : [Install Conky to monitor system metrics and VPN status](https://github.com/FlorianRuen/personal-notebook/blob/main/003_install_custom_conkyrc.md)